 Critical Consumption Period

 Summary Description: The Critical Consumption Period product is a retail load increase demand response product.
-Incremental load increase is triggered directly by the LSE based on negative wholesale Day-Ahead nodal market prices and paid (or pay) the real-time nodal wholesale market prices .
+Incremental load increase is triggered directly by the LSE based on negative wholesale Day-Ahead nodal market prices and paid (or pays) the real-time nodal wholesale market prices .
 The load increase (Critical Consumption) would occur during periods of day-ahead negative pricing and likely renewable curtailment due to low net load.
 The retail load increase would be incentivized by having lower generation costs due to negative or low real-time wholesale market nodal prices for energy passed through to the participating customer by the LSE.
 (The customer would continue to pay the non-energy components of the retail rate).
 There could possibly be a monthly participation incentive as well.

 Dispatch Method and Granularity: The CCP would be dispatched by the program administrator based on day ahead market price and linked to the real-time market as the real-time price is passed to the customer, therefore the product is considered market informed.
 The locational granularity of dispatch would be the p-node and dispatch could occur at hourly intervals.